Sand, Sex and Style on South Beach, the Sexiest City in America

 Just down the street from The Setai is the The Delano.
-Long a favorite of visitors to South Beach, The Delano calls itself the “the ultimate oasis of sensuality and soul”, a bit of hyperbole that can be forgiven when you walk through the soaring glass doors onto the back veranda and take in the long stretch of cerulean blue pool.
+Long a favorite of South Beach fans, The Delano calls itself the “the ultimate oasis of sensuality and soul”, a bit of hyperbole that can be forgiven when you walk through the soaring glass doors onto the back veranda and take in the long stretch of cerulean blue pool.
 Opulent bungalows with billowy white curtains and moss-green marble line either side and at the end a comfortable poolside bar serves drinks to members of the public (and other mere mortals) after 5pm.

 The SLS is one of the newest 5-star luxury hotels on South Beach.
 Advertised as “a creative cocktail of sophistication and playfulness”, the Phillipe Starck designed interior is indeed a whimsical melange of Latin and Asian motifs that sacrifices nothing when it comes to style.
 To bask in its elegance, if only for awhile, is sublime.

-Ground Zero for the Beautiful People
+Ground Zero for Beautiful People

 Nikki Beach Club, located at the south end of Ocean Drive, is an indoor-outdoor nightclub set in the sugary white sand beneath the swaying palms of South Beach.
-Models, jet setters and celebrities lounge on day beds and relax in cabanas drinking champagne and cocktails, listening to DJ’s and live music, and noshing on award winning gourmet cuisine.
+Models, jet setters and celebrities lounge on day beds and relax in cabanas drinking champagne and cocktails, listening to live music, and noshing on award winning gourmet cuisine.